SanderSade/UrlShortener/README.md

 There are two ways to achieve this.
 You can generate a string suitable for display and store it along with ID, or just store the numeric ID and convert the number to a string token and back.
 UrlShortener is intended to do the latter while giving more control to the developer than other similar libraries, as well as remaining easy to use and powerful.

-In addition, as a side-effect of the URL shortening functionality, UrlShortener can convert from **any [mathematical base](https://en.wikipedia.org/wiki/Radix) to decimal and back**.
+In addition, as a side-effect of the URL shortening functionality, UrlShortener can convert from **any positional [mathematical base](https://en.wikipedia.org/wiki/Radix) system to decimal and back**.

 ##### Some examples